 - Attend meetings with your Puksta advisor.
 This is a requirement.

-Puksta projects can either be individual or group based.
+Puksta engagement plans can either be individual or group based.
 Group projects are encouraged, though they need to be substantially more extensive in scope than an individual project.
-If several scholars are planning a group project, they need to work closely with their Puksta advisor(s) to define the breadth and depth of their project.

-Likewise, if a scholar is also involved in another program with a civic engagement emphasis such as INVST Community Studies or President’s Leadership Class, he/she may develop one project for both programs, but the project again has to be substantially more extensive and distinctive than a project done for just one program.
+Likewise, if a scholar is also involved in another program with a civic engagement emphasis such as INVST Community Studies or President’s Leadership Class, he/she may develop one project for both programs, but the plan for Puksta must be substantially more extensive and distinctive than a project done for just one program.
 It is incumbent upon the scholar to work closely with advisors in both programs to define the breadth and depth of the project and to effectively coordinate with both programs.

-Scholars need to insure their projects are realistic in scope and manageable.
-Puksta Advisors are of essential assistance in this area.
+Scholars need to insure their engagement plans are realistic in scope and manageable.

 Scholars will develop a one page draft civic engagement project plan which will be submitted prior to the opening reception.
 The plan must define:

-- The needs it will meet for the client population and scholar.
+- The needs it will meet for the community and issues being addressed and scholar.

 - The community that will be served by the project (CU campus, Boulder, Denver…) and the agency/program within which the project will occur.

-- The project’s goals both quantitative and qualitative including impact on the client population, community and scholar.
+- The plan's goals both quantitative and qualitative including impact on the community and scholar.

 - How the scholar will integrate his/her learning in the classroom and community (apply classroom learning to the civic engagement work and vice versa).

-Puksta Advisors will work with scholars to refine project plans as needed.
+Puksta Advisors will work with scholars to refine engagement plans as needed.

 If the scholar will be working in an existing agency/program, establish necessary relationship and understanding with the agency/program supervisor including the type of work to be performed, time requirements and expectations of the Puksta Scholar.
 The on-site supervisor needs to review the project plan with the scholar.

-The final project plan with the name/address/phone number and signature of approval of the agency/program on-site supervisor (if applicable) must be submitted by October 4 and approved by the Puksta coordinator and possibly internship site.
+The final project plan with the name/address/phone number and signature of approval of the agency/program on-site supervisor (if applicable) must be submitted in early fall and approved by the Puksta coordinator and possibly internship site.
 Scholars working in an existing agency/program need to provide their agency/program supervisor with a copy of the final project plan.

 First Year Scholars